mohsengozashti/sample-freeswitch-api-server/README.md

   -d "destination_number=1000&context=default&domain=example.com"
 ```

 The response is a basic dialplan XML document with a single extension that bridges to `user/DESTINATION@DOMAIN`, enabling users registered to the same domain to call each other.
+If the requested destination does not exist in `config/users.json`, the API returns HTTP 404 so FreeSWITCH can fail the call immediately.
 If the bridge fails, the call is hung up with `NO_ROUTE_DESTINATION`.

 ## Notes

 - By default the API credentials are `admin` / `secret`.
 Update these via environment variables for production.
-- The directory response always uses `1234` as the password for the requested user to satisfy the sample requirement.
+- Directory and dialplan data is dynamically driven by the entries defined in `config/users.json`.
 - The server currently returns static dialplan actions meant for demonstration; adjust the generated XML in `src/lib/xmlResponses.js` to fit your needs.

 ## Configuring FreeSWITCH `mod_xml_curl`